 Don’t Underestimate the Risks

 If done correctly, the risks are minimal but the payoff is huge.
-The most common cause for migration and website merger failure is human error by someone without a full range of knowledge to plan and execute the transition.
+The most common cause for a consolidation and website merger failure is human error by someone without a full range of knowledge to plan and execute the transition.
 Don’t handle the merger alone.
-Hire a migration team to take on the task to reduce the risk for any traffic loss for a seamless transition.
+Hire a merger team to take on the task to reduce the risk for any traffic loss for a seamless transition.
 Also, as one final point, when merging the sites together make sure you don’t transfer over any content that is thin content, poor quality or just not worth the effort.
 When it comes down to merging websites, you want to bring the best of both worlds together into one site.
 Anything that was low quality, you can 404 the page or simply redirect the URL to a corresponding page on the new site, instead of brining the content over.

 - “When 2 Become 1: How Merging Two Domains Made us an SEO Killing” Moz.com